oceanhackweek/oceanhackweek.github.io/ohw26/logistics/index.md

 - OHW GitHub organization: [https://github.com/oceanhackweek](https://github.com/oceanhackweek)

 You need to be in the [`ohw26-participants`](https://github.com/orgs/oceanhackweek/teams/ohw26-participants) team **with your organization membership set to public** before you can log in.
 See the [FAQ](faq.md) for the short version, or the [JupyterHub preparation page](../../resources/prep/jupyterhub.md) for the full walkthrough with screenshots.

-## Tutorials broadcasting

-We will use Zoom to broadcast all tutorials.
-The Zoom link will be distributed via Slack.

 ## Hack projects